terakoya76/json-parquet-merger/README.md

 # Custom batch size
 json-parquet-merger -i ./data -o output.parquet -b 5000

+# With compression
+json-parquet-merger -i ./data -o output.parquet -c gzip

+# Combined options
+json-parquet-merger -i ./data -o output.parquet -p "user_.*\\.json" --validate -b 2000 -c snappy

-# Display help and samples
+# Display help
+json-parquet-merger --help

+# Show version
-json-parquet-merger help
+json-parquet-merger --version
 ```

 ### Input JSON file requirements

-- All JSON files must have the same schema (same key structure).
+- JSON files can contain data with any schema structure
+- Schema is automatically inferred from all input files (not just the first one)
-- JSON files can be written in array format or single object format.
+- JSON files can be written in array format or single object format
+- Missing fields in some files are automatically handled (marked as optional)
-- Nested objects are stored as JSON strings.
+- Nested objects and arrays are automatically converted to JSON strings
+- All field types are auto-detected: string, number (int64/double), boolean, timestamps
+- Complex objects/arrays are serialized to JSON strings for storage

 ### Sample JSON File